Firm looks to reach a broader population of advisors with a more tailored approach.

 - 1 business intelligence expert, responsible for targeting distribution opportunities within each territory

-- 4 new business associates tasked with helping broaden the firm’s reach by connecting with and serving advisors who prefer to interact with John Hancock Investments via their digital properties.
+- 4 new business associates tasked with helping broaden the firm’s reach by connecting with and serving advisors who prefer to interact with John Hancock Investment Management via their digital properties.

 - 10 business development associates, responsible for building deeper relationships with advisors at Hancock’s largest distributors